 -If the writer was born outside of the United States, has trouble writing in English or if English isn't their

 native language this should be stated by the client in advance and the client should then submit alongside the sample written in English, a sample written in the language the writer

 feels most comfortable writing in.

 -If the client is aware that the writer produced the writing sample during a period of illness or under the influence

 of medication(s) this should be stated in advance and if possible, the kinds of medication(s) should be specified.

-Handwritings may be sent either in scanned form (by way of email to email@example.com) or mailed in their original physical form to:
+Handwritings may be sent in scanned form by way of email to :

 If possible, the writer should also scan the sample in color using at least a minimal resolution of 300dpi (up to 1200dpi is acceptable).
 It is however recommended that whenever possible, the client submit only original handwriting samples for analysis, as this confers a greater accuracy in evaluating the pressure, shading, quality and consistency of the stroke.

 Handwritings which should not be submitted for psychological analysis